cjkrolak/ThermostatSupervisor/README.md

 psutil for all thermostat types<br/>

 ## Run the Docker Image:
-docker run --rm --env-file 'envfile' 'username'/thermostatsupervisor 'runtime parameters'<br/>
+docker run --rm -it --privileged --env-file 'envfile' 'username'/thermostatsupervisor 'runtime parameters'<br/>
-* 'envfile' is your environment variables passed in at runtime (see below)<br/>
+* '--rm' removes the docker container when done<br/>
+* '-it' runs in interactive mode so that output is displayed in the console<br/>
+* '--env-file' specifies your env variables from file 'envfile', see below for required env variables<br/>
+* '--privileged' runs in privileged mode, this may be required to avoid PermissionErrors with device objects<br/>
 * 'username' is your DockerHub username<br/>
 * 'runtime parameters' are supervise runtime parameters as specified below.<br/>